hcl1687/GreaterWMS/troubleshot.md

     It will auto install apk to the connected phone.

 * go to settings/server page, set openid and baseurl.
+* if app can not connect to the pc successfully, remove platform andorid and re-add it.

 ### build
 ```bash